zhaoyafei/design-kit/docs.md

 ```
 ---

 ## Modals

-Building Architizer's modals is similar to building cards.
-The bounds of the modal supply the padding for the content inside, so you should not ever add any side padding to the contents.
-This is done to retain consistency across all modals.
-Similarly, when creating content inside of a modal, organize it by divs with the `.modal-section` class, which takes care of the vertical spacing.
+Modals are popup windows.
+They are based on Foundation [Reveal](http://foundation.zurb.com/sites/docs/reveal.html).

+### Modal Classes
+* `.header` - Header section for modal title
+* `.footer` - Footer section for modal buttons

+Use Foundation [Flex Grid](http://foundation.zurb.com/sites/docs/flex-grid.html) classes when building content inside of modals.

-Refer to the code above to structure a modal or start with the modal template in `design-kit/templates/modal.html`.
+Refer to the code below to structure a modal or start with the modal template in [`templates/modal.html`](/templates/modal.html).

 ### Example
 ```html_example